luan-arita/game-of-life/README.md

 By creating a initial pattern, which could be a random set of alive and dead cells or predefined formations, we can watch how births and deaths happen simultaneously to every cell and create unbelievably complex and beautiful patterns.

-Therefore, the "game" is actually a zero-player game, meaning that its evolution is determined by its initial state, needing no input from human players.
-You just interact with the Game of Life by creating an initial configuration and observe how it evolves.

 ## Other Cellular Automata

 ### Langton's Ant